 With the world’s longest mountain range accessible from wherever you are in the country, keen adventurers should absolutely challenge themselves to a multi-day hike in the majestic Bolivian Andes.

 Unlike other destinations in the South American Andes, seclusion is what sets the Cordillera Real mountain range apart.
 Whilst hiking its raw and rugged scenery, often the only other humans you see are a local farmer or two.
 You can’t get much more serene and magical than that.

 For avid mountaineers, the tough 8 day Apolobamba Circuit – walking in the mountains in high altitudes with a descent into the Amazon Basin – offers an utterly rewarding experience.

-The most popular hike from La Paz is undoubtedly to the summit of Huayna Potosí, a 3 day beginner-friendly trek up 6,088 metres, often on snow and glaciers.
+The most popular hike from La Paz is undoubtedly to the summit of Huayna Potosí, a two or three day beginner-friendly trek up 6,088 metres, often on snow and glaciers.
 Due to well established base camps, it is an accessible hike taken at a moderate pace to allow altitude acclimatisation.

 High speed Zip lining over the Amazon Jungle

 In the heart of Rurrenabaque is Canopy Villa Alcira, an eco-tourism project managed by the native Tacana community.
 Their 1,500 metre long zip-lining adventure across 9 different platforms, allows you to zoom right through the treetops in the heart of the lush Amazon jungle.